STOCKS NEWS EUROPE-UK small caps flat early on

-The FTSE Small Cap index is flat in early deals, outperforming a 0.7 percent fall by the FTSE 100 index, and a 0.9 percent drop by the FTSE 250 index
+The FTSE Small Cap index is flat in early trade, outperforming weaker performances by both the blue chips and mid caps , down 0.9 percent and 0.4 percent respectively.

-CPP Group slumps 21.6 percent after the credit card insurer warns its 2012 profit is likely to be significantly lower than this year, as sales are hampered by a regulatory probe which started in March but still has no finish date.
+Northgate gains 3 percent as the vehicle hire firm says, in a trading update, that despite tough economic conditions affecting its markets, it continues to trade in line with expectations, prompting Panmure Gordon to upgrade its rating for the stock to "hold" from "sell".

-Central Rand Gold (CRG) jumps more than 39 percent as the miner says the South African government will not oppose a final review, instituted by a wholly-owned subsidiary of CRG, of the Minister of Mineral Resource's decision to cancel a mining right.
+Healthcare Locums plunges 91 percent as trading resumes in the medical staffing firm's shares for the first time since January 25 after its shareholders on Monday backed a refinancing rescue plan for the troubled firm which includes a 60 million pounds placing, an open offer of to raise up to 4.25 million pounds, and a debt for equity swap.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net